-The Government has published a Draft Bill with plans to make big changes to how landlords can let properties in England has passed its Second Reading.
+A Bill with plans to make big changes to how landlords can let properties in England has passed its Second Reading.
 At the centre of the plans is a ban on tenant fees, including admin and agency fees.

 If the bill gets enacted, this means that it would become illegal to charge tenants for referencing, inventories, and any other cost you can think of.

-Here’s everything a landlord needs to know about the Draft Tenant Fees Bill.
+Here’s everything a landlord needs to know about the Tenant Fees Ban Bill.

 Summary of Tenant Fee Ban

 - Limit tenancy deposits to six weeks’ rent